Maps SwiftUI

 We add a new stored property geodata to the Chatt struct to hold the geodata associated with each chatt.
 We also make the struct conforms to the Hashable protocol so that we can use it as a tag to identify selected map marker in MapView later.

-struct Chatt: Hashable {
+struct Chatt: Identifiable, Hashable {

 var username: String?